mlochbaum/BQN/doc/block.md

         { 𝕩+↩2 ⋄ 0≍𝕩 } 3
         4 { ⟨𝕩⋄-𝕨⟩ } 5

 A function with `𝕨` in its definition doesn't have to be called with two arguments.
-If it has only one, then `𝕨` is given the special value Nothing `·`.
+If it has only one, then `𝕨` is given the special value [Nothing](expression.md#nothing), or `·`.
 This is the only time a variable can ever be Nothing, as an assignment such as `v←·` is not allowed.

         3 { (2×𝕨)-𝕩 } 1
           { (2×𝕨)-𝕩 } 1